 Enter the email address you signed up with and we'll email you a link to reset your password.

-Recommended Coworking Spaces in Columbia and nearby
+Top Coworking Spaces in Columbia and Nearby

-Recent Reviews in Columbia
+Recent Reviews of Shared Office Space in Columbia

 The capital and largest city in the state of South Carolina, Columbia was named after Christopher Columbus and founded in 1786.
 It was South Carolina's first planned city sitting at the confluence of the Saluda and Broad Rivers where they join to form the Congaree River.
 The town is home of Fort Jackson, which is the largest United States Army installation for Basic Combat Training and the state's largest university, University of South Carolina.
 Prior to 1925 when the streets were covered with asphalt, they were paved with wooden blocks that would float away every time it rained, much to the locals' amusement.